CLIMADA-project/climada_python/doc/source/install.rst

    cd envs/climada_env/lib/python3.6/site-packages
    echo '/your/path/to/climada_python/' > climada_env_path.pth

 3. **Test installation**: Before leaving the *Environments* section of Anaconda, make sure that the climada environment, *climada_env* is selected.
-Go to the *Home* section of Anaconda and launch Spyder.
-Open the file containing all the unit tests, ``tests_runner.py`` in ``climada_python`` folder.
-If the installation has been successful, an OK will appear at the end of the execution.
+Go to the *Home* section of Anaconda and install and launch Spyder (or your preferred editor).
+Open the file containing all the unit tests, ``tests_runner.py`` in ``climada_python`` folder and execute it.
+If the installation has been successful, an OK will appear at the end (the execution should last less than 5min).

+4. **Run tutorials**: In the *Home* section of Anaconda, with *climada_env* selected, install and launch *jupyter notebook*.
+A browser window will show up.
+Navigate to your ``climada_python`` repository and open ``climada_python/script/tutorial/1_main_climada.ipynb``.
+This is the tutorial which will guide you through all climada's functionalities.
+Execute each code cell to see the results, you might also edit the code cells before executing.

 Install environment with Miniconda
 ----------------------------------